-The Directors of Grant Thornton CLEARR Example Ltd ('the Group') present the Remuneration Report prepared in accordance with the Corporations Act 2001 and the Corporations Regulations 2001.
+The Directors of Grant Thornton CLEARR Example Ltd ('the Group') present the Remuneration Report for non-executive directors, executive directors and other key management personnel. prepared in accordance with the Corporations Act 2001 and the Corporations Regulations 2001.
 The remuneration report is set out under the following main headings:

-- a.
-Principles used to determine the nature and amount of remuneration
+- Principles used to determine the nature and amount of remuneration

-- b.
-Details of remuneration
+- b Details of remuneration

-- c.
-Service agreements
+- c Service agreements

-- d.
-Share-based remuneration
+- d Share-based remuneration

-- e.
-Other information.
+- e Other information.

-CA 300 A(1)(a)
+CA 300A(1)(a)